Slice01/Calculator/README.md

 # Calculator

 Create an HTML, CSS, JavaScript project of a calculator.
+Include keyboard usage.